kent-orr/shinyTable/README.md

 # shinyTable: Interactive Table Editing in Shiny

 shinyTable is an R package that provides an intuitive and simple interface for creating and interacting with tables in Shiny apps.
 Unlike the popular Shiny extension DT, which focuses on providing a DataTables interface, shinyTable streamlines the process of creating editable tables.
-Its emphasis is on interacting with data in an R-native way, utilizing the familiar syntax of the base R / `data.table` package for editing a dataframe: x[i,j] <- value.
+Its emphasis is on interacting with data in an R-native way, utilizing the familiar syntax of the base R / `data.table` package for editing a dataframe: `x[i,j] <- value`.
 To do so the html generated from a dataframe includes i and j attributes for the input objects, which trigger reactive inputs.
 So changing the 2nd column on the first row for a table with the id `test` would create an `input$test` with `input$test$i = 1` and `input$test$j = 2`

-Here are some key differences between shinyTable and shiny::DT:
+Here are some key differences between `shinyTable` and `DT`:

 ## Simplicity of Interactive Tables